obay/rcmt/README.md

 ```

 ### Adding a File Resource File
-We will need to manage two files in order to see the right index page in this new Apache 2 server.
-We need to manage the default index.html (have it deleted) and we need to manage the index.php (have it copied).
+We will need to manage two files in order to see the right index page in those new Apache servers.
+We need to manage the default index.html (have it deleted/created) and we need to manage the index.php (have it copied).

 We will create 2 resource files and we will edit their settings to make sure they do what we want.